rust-lang/rust/doc/rust.md

 let s = comm::recv(po);
 ~~~~~~~~

+Note: this communication system will be replaced by a higher-performance system called "pipes",
+in future versions of Rust.

 # Runtime services, linkage and debugging

-The Rust _runtime_ is a relatively compact collection of C and Rust code
+The Rust _runtime_ is a relatively compact collection of C++ and Rust code
 that provides fundamental services and datatypes to all Rust tasks at
 run-time.
 It is smaller and simpler than many modern language runtimes.
 It is
 tightly integrated into the language's execution model of memory, tasks,
 communication and logging.

+Note: The runtime library will merge with the `core` library in future versions of Rust.

 ### Memory allocation